hatched-tom/sane-reset-css/README.md

 - Small (for the majority of users who don't use IE)
 - Exhaustive, as it uses `all: unset`
-- Doesn't `all: unset` on input elements
+- No formatting at all, except on input elements for accessibility reasons
+- Gives you the foundation boilerplate you need
+  100% of the time, and has no formatting
 - Gives you messages if you use an anti-pattern or deprecated tag
 - Conditionally imports a full reset file for
   IE10/11, as they don't support `all: unset`
 - Tested using https://github.com/cbracco/html5-test-page

+It is 231 bytes larger than the most popular reset file;
+but achieves much more 🌈